richardmiller-zz/BehatSpec/README.md

 ### Installation

-This package provides an extension for PhpSpec and an extension for Behat.
-Both need to be enabled for the full functionality.
+This package provides multiple extensions for PhpSpec and Behat that integrate together and need to be enabled for the full functionality.

 Requires: